ballerina-platform/ballerina-distribution/examples/nats-service-basic-auth/nats-service-basic-auth.md

 # NATS service - Basic authentication

-In this example, the underlying connections of the subscriber is secured with Basic Auth.
+NATS client connections can be authenticated in many ways.
+One of them is using username and password credentials.
+In this example, the underlying connection of the listener is secured with basic authentication.

 ::: code nats-service-basic-auth.bal :::

+To run the sample, start an instance of the NATS server and execute the following command.

 ::: out nats-service-basic-auth.out :::